Program Structure

 Resizing the Viewport

-The rendering context has two sizes: the physical size of the canvas, which is set by CSS, and the size of the draw buffer in pixels.
-If the size of the draw buffer does not match the physical size of the rendering context, the rasterized primitives will appear blurry and/or stretched.
+Every canvas has two sizes: the physical size of the canvas in pixels and the size of the draw buffer in fragments.
+If the size of the draw buffer does not match the physical size of the canvas, the size of fragments will differ from the size of pixels, causing the rendered primitives to appear blurry and/or stretched.
+Therefore, it is a good idea to resize the draw buffer every frame in case the physical size of the canvas changes.

 canvas.width = canvas.clientWidth;